 The uncured rubber mold containing the patterns is placed into the vulcanizer, which is preheated to 315 °F (157 °C).
 The pressure is then slowly raised to approximately 1,000 psi (6.9 MPa) to squeeze the halves of the mold.
 The pressure and temperature, which vary by type of rubber, are maintained for one to two hours.

 When vulcanizing is complete, the mold is removed.
 After a short cooling period, the mold frame is taken off, and the two halves are separated.
 The patterns, and any metal preforms, are then extracted from the mold.
 Gates, runners and vents are now cut into the cured rubber with a sharp knife or scalpel.
 Typically, each is a V-shaped channel.
 The gates and runners feed casting material to the part cavity from the central hub.
 The vent allows air in the cavity to escape so that back pressure does not cause a partial fill of the mold cavity.
 The mold is now ready for spin casting.

 To prepare the spin caster, select the rotational speed, clamping pressure and cycle time.
 Each variable will be dependent on the material that is cast.
 For example, metals will have a cycle time of less than one minute, while plastics will have a duration of five to 10 minutes.

 Start the spin caster, and as the mold is spinning, pour the casting material into the funnel at the top of the machine.
 When the cycle is complete, remove the mold from the spin caster.

-Separate the two halve of the rubber mold to expose the castings.
+Separate the two halves of the rubber mold to expose the castings.
 To extract them, fl ex the rubber or gently pry the casting from its cavity.
 If any material remains in the gate, runner or vent channels, remove it prior to reusing the mold.
 Finish the casting by snapping the gates off of the part and grinding or sanding the remainder.
 The castings are now ready for painting, plating or use.